 Road safety standards in Russia are often below the level of other European countries.
 Unlicensed taxis should be avoided.
-The death rate on roads in Russia is significantly higher than in other European countries: around ten times higher than that in Poland and 60 times higher than the UK.
+The death rate on roads in Russia is significantly higher than in other European countries: around ten times higher than that in Poland and 60 times higher than that of Great Britain.

 Driving outside of main cities can be difficult due to poorly maintained roads.
 Conditions during the winter are significantly worse due to ice and snow.
 Furthermore, travelers driving during winter should ensure that vehicles are in optimum condition before departing and travel with basic spare parts.

 Police road checks occur frequently, even in the absence of a suspected offense.
 Some criminals set up fake checkpoints to rob drivers.
 An official traffic inspector can be identified by their black uniforms, and silver-red badges, with clearly-displayed name and badge number.
 Furthermore, they should always provide their name and rank.
 In event of a road check, individuals should be prepared to provide proper identification, answer basic questions about their travel, and follow any instructions issued by local authorities.